A line-art icon of a clay pot sitting on a flat base, decorated with two horizontal wavy lines around its center.

 • What kinds of objects do you treat?

-Metal sculpture, outdoor bronze, ceramic pottery and porcelain, glass, carved stone and plaster, wood and organics, mixed media, and decorative arts.
-If you’re unsure about a material, send photos and details for an initial review.
+We treat metals, outdoor sculpture, ceramics, glass, carved stone and plaster, wood and organics, mixed media, and decorative arts.
+If you’re unsure about what your object is made of, feel free to send us photos and for an initial review.

 • How do you address rust or corrosion on metal artifacts?